coder966/fcm-simple/README.md

 ===
 A PHP class to send messages to devices registered through Firebase Cloud Messaging (FCM).

-Adapted from the code available at `https://github.com/mattg888/GCM-PHP-Server-Push-Message/blob/master/GCMPushMessage.php` And add some other features.
+- Adapted from the code available at https://github.com/mattg888/GCM-PHP-Server-Push-Message/blob/master/GCMPushMessage.php with some modifications to work with FCM instead of GCM.
+- Add new feature `fixDevices`.

 Usage
 ---